joosefupas/Medication-Data-Management-and-Synthetic-Patient-Data-Generation/README.md

 # Medication Data Management and Synthetic Patient Data Generation

-This repository contains R scripts for managing a detailed list of medications and generating synthetic patient data.
+This repository contains R scripts for managing a list of medications and generating synthetic patient data.
 These tools are ideal for researchers and developers working in health informatics who need to simulate patient data for analysis or software testing.

 ## Features

-- **Medication Database**: Includes 50 common medications along with their dosage forms and doses.
+- **Medication Database**: Includes 50 common medications along with their dosage forms and doses (not BNF verified).
 - **Synthetic Patient Data Generation**: Functions to generate synthetic data for a set of patients, including prescriptions based on the medication database.

 ## Dependencies

-To run the scripts, you will need R and several packages from the Tidyverse, among others.
+To run the scripts, you will need R and some packages from the Tidyverse, among others.
 Here's how to install the required packages:

 ```R
 install.packages("tidyverse")